List of federal subjects of Russia by life expectancy: Official Russian data 2021

 List of the federal subjects of Russia by life expectancy provided by the Russian statistical agency Rosstat in 2022.
 In the last years Rosstat publishes data about life expectancy one time in two years, so the next release of official Russian data is expected in 2024.

+by federal subject

+by federal district

+Life expectancy in federal districts that have undergone boundary changes is shown only after the last change in their configuration.